brunogoossens/bananabreak/README.md

 # BananaBreak

 This is a break reminder app build with electron.
+You get a notification every hour to eat your banana.
+Don't have time yet?
+Snooze the notification for 5 minutes.

 ![Preview](https://raw.githubusercontent.com/brunogoossens/bananabreak/master/img/preview.png)